Seibu Toshima Line

-Seibu Toshima Line (西武豊島線, Seibu Toshima-sen) is a commuter railway line in Tokyo, Japan, operated by the private railway operator Seibu Railway.
+The Toshima Line (豊島線, Toshima-sen) is a commuter railway line in Tokyo, Japan, operated by the private railway operator Seibu Railway.
 The line connects Nerima Station and Toshimaen Station, both in Nerima Ward, Tokyo.
-Most services connect directly to the Seibu Ikebukuro Line as a local service between Nerima Station and Ikebukuro Station.
+Most services connect directly to the Ikebukuro Line as a local service between Nerima Station and Ikebukuro Station.
 It runs parallel to the Toei Oedo Line.

 Stations

 Despite the name "Toshima Line," neither station is in Toshima Ward.